-6. COMMITMENTS AND CONTINGENCIES
+5. COMMITMENTS AND CONTINGENCIES

 The People's Republic of China ("PRC") market in which the Company operates poses certain macro-economic and regulatory risks and uncertainties.
 These uncertainties extend to the ability of the Company to operate an Internet business and to conduct online advertising in the PRC.
 Though the PRC has, since 1978, implemented wide range market-oriented economic reforms, continued reforms and progress towards a full market-oriented economy are uncertain.
 In addition, the telecommunication, information, and media industries remain highly regulated.
-Restrictions are currently in place or are unclear regarding in what specific segments of these industries foreign owned entities, like the Company, may operate.
+Restrictions are currently in place regarding the specific segments of these industries in which foreign owned entities, like the Company, may operate, although the scope of some of these restrictions is unclear.
 The Company's legal structure and scope of operations in China could be subjected to restrictions which could result in severe limits to the Company's ability to conduct business in the PRC and this could have a material adverse effect on the Company's financial position, results of operations and cash flows.